Dark-Knight-Rises/Logseq/pages/Blockchain.md

 - the system ensures consistency among the local copies.
 - Coursera
 	- Transaction confirmation is independently performed by all miner nodes.
 True or False? {{cloze True}}
-	- The algorithm for consensus in the Bitcoin blockchain is called {{cloze }} protocol.
+	- The algorithm for consensus in the Bitcoin blockchain is called {{cloze Proof of Work}} protocol.
+	- Transaction 0 in every block in the bitcoin blockchain {{cloze is called the coinbase transaction, does not have any input UTXO and is for paying the miner fees.}}